 Orlando and Duke Senior confer, each professing hope that Ganymede can keep all of his promises.

 Rosalind/Ganymede enters, and for dramatic effect, s/he makes Silvius, Phoebe, and Orlando promise to do what s/he says: Orlando must swear to marry Rosalind if Ganymede can produce her; Phoebe must promise to marry Silvius if she doesn't want to marry Ganymede; Silvius must swear that he will marry Phoebe if Phoebe will have him.

 As Rosalind/Ganymede leaves with Celia/Aliena, Orlando and Duke Senior note the resemblance between the Ganymede and Rosalind, which is a convenient thing to have just noticed.

-Now we get back to Jaques, who comments that a flood must be coming because of all the couples pairing up just like the animals that entered Noah's ark in twosies.
+Now we get back to Jaques, who comments that a flood must be coming because of all the couples are pairing up just like the animals that entered Noah's ark in twosies.

 Touchstone and Audrey arrive.
 Jaques and Duke Senior talk about how witty Touchstone is.

 As they chatter, Hymen, goddess of marriage, enters with Rosalind and Celia, who have ditched their Ganymede and Aliena costumes and are ready to get hitched to their men.
 Let the recognition begin!

 Duke Senior recognizes his daughter, Orlando recognizes his love, and Phoebe recognizes that she has to marry either Silvius or a woman.